Is the Hakone Ropeway Worth It in 2026? Quick Answer

 Can You See Mt.
 Fuji from the Hakone Ropeway?

 Yes, but only when the weather is clear.
 The best chances are usually on crisp winter mornings.
 Summer haze, rain, low cloud, and afternoon weather changes can hide Mt.
 Fuji completely.
-The descent from Owakudani toward Togendai and the Lake Ashi Cruise are two of the best places to look for Fuji views.
+The descent toward Lake Ashi and the Lake Ashi Cruise are two of the best places to look for Fuji views, but the view is never guaranteed.

 Is the Hakone Ropeway Covered by the JR Pass?